-This session will be live Jan.
+This session was live Jan.
 28, from 10:30 – 11:30 a.m., CT.
-A recording of the session, evaluation, and certificate of completion will be available here within two business days following .
+A recording of the session, evaluation, and certificate of completion is now available here.

 Throughout the COVID-19 pandemic, nurses have faced several ethical dilemmas such as whether to risk the safety of their families by coming to work, staying home sick and leaving residents without adequate caregivers, as well as changes in care delivery like limited visitation that protected residents but also brought upon loneliness and isolation.
 These challenges weigh heavily on staff and could have an impact on their decision to stay in their job or leave the profession.
 This 60-minute session will provide strategies that facility leaders can implement to help retain staff by promoting healing and recovery while creating a culture of resiliency.

 At the conclusion of this webinar, participants will be able to: